Vision

 Benefits

-The project will bring Oberlin within reach of its ambitious goal to become carbon neutral using efficiencies, clean energy sources, and offsets to bring the institution’s net release of carbon dioxide to zero by 2025.
+The project has helped Oberlin reach its ambitious goal of carbon neutrality using efficiencies, clean energy sources, and offsets to bring the institution’s net release of carbon dioxide to zero in 2025.

-The transition will reduce Oberlin’s water use by more than 5 million gallons per year, reduce sewer discharge by more than 4 million gallons per year, and improve campus energy efficiency by more than 30 percent.
+The transition reduces Oberlin College’s water use by more than 5 million gallons per year, reduces sewer discharge by more than 4 million gallons per year, and improves campus energy efficiency by more than 30 percent.

 Carbon Neutrality Partners